 Do you leverage historical data to assess success of plan changes or when you are designing new ones?

 Take the responses to these questions, prioritize the areas you see as potential for improvement, and set yourself some realistic goals to address them.
-We are confident the rewards will be significant.
+I am confident the rewards will be significant.